-The main data source for determining the weights used in the calculation of the CPI is the Household Budget Survey (HBS), which is supplemented by available additional data sources.
-Since January 2025, the compilation of CPIs has been based on the weights derived from data on household expenditures from the HBS, recalculated to December 2024 prices.
+The main data source for determining the weights used in the calculation of the CPIs is the Household Budget Survey (HBS), which is supplemented by available additional data sources.
+Since January 2025, the calculation of the CPIs has been based on the weights derived from data on household expenditures from the HBS, recalculated to December 2024 prices.